Free

 Is Alcohol Helpful?
 Or Hurtful?

 More productive use of our time and brainpower might be to ask whether alcohol is helping the rest of our lives or hurting the rest of our lives.
 Is alcohol helping your work performance?
 Are you showing up earlier, able to focus better, be completely present with your duties?
 Or do you find yourself habitually late?
 Bored, unable to think properly?
 If alcohol is increasing your productivity at work, then perhaps you don’t have a problem.
-But the more likely scenario is the opposite.
+But the more likely scenario is the opposite potentially leading into an alcohol use disorder (AUD).

 Alcohol And Sleep

 What about sleep?
 Alcohol can make us drowsy.
 It might even make it easier for us to fall asleep.
 But it actually prevents us from getting the quality of sleep that we need.
 However, alcohol disrupts our REM sleep cycles and keeps us from getting the amount of sleep we need.
 Consequently, we may be more inclined to drink more caffeine during the day.
 This further complicates our ability to sleep at night, which may lead us to alcohol to help us sleep.
 A cycle like this one can be difficult to break.
 The more often we drink, the more likely we are to develop insomnia.
 Even worse, alcohol can increase sleep apnea by 25%.
-If alcohol is negatively impacting your sleep in any way, or if you’re using alcohol to help you sleep, that could be a warning sign of alcoholism.
+If alcohol is negatively impacting your sleep in any way, or if you’re using alcohol to help you sleep, t